 In 2002, the state evicted members of the group from their ancestral lands in the arid Central Kalahari Game Reserve and closed a borehole that was their only source of water.

 Botswana’s government argues that it can only provide services to people living in formal settlements, not inside the park.
+The forced relocation was a government effort to make the Bushmen live in established villages.

 About 100 000 Bushmen remain in southern Africa, spread across Botswana, Namibia and South Africa.
-The majority are poor and excluded from government welfare services.—Sapa-AFP
+The majority are poor and excluded from government welfare services. — Sapa-AFP